ra-adarsh/profiling-net-metrics-of-real-time-comm-apps/README.md

 # Limitations:
 - Only supports TCP connections.
 - High CPU usage possible with very frequent polling or high process tree depth.
+- Inability to give metrics which add over time (like total bytes received) due to ephemeral nature of the TCP connections.